 Two 39″ and one 19″ wardrobes worked out to fit perfectly along the back wall of our closet.
 The width our closet wasn’t enough to have storage on both walls.
 We went with the taller wardrobe options since our ceiling height could handle it.
 Plus, having an option that covers the entire wall covered all of the patching from the old closet rod holes.
 I customized the interior accessories to match what we needed to store.
 My priority was hanging space, especially for dresses.
 Mr. PC wanted a sliding pants rack.
 As you design, the planner keeps track of the cost and items you need to order to create the wardrobes you’ve planned.
 Too easy.

 Building Our Closet

 The baseboard in our closet means that the wardrobe frames can’t sit flush against the wall.
 We used 1×4 board that we had custom cut to fit the length of our wall to bump out the wardrobe frames the same amount at the top as the baseboards do at the bottom.
 The board was screwed into wall studs toward the top of the wall.
-As you can see, Mr. PC did all of the hard work.
+Mr. PC did all of the hard work.
 He’s the best.